Python Nested Dictionary

 print(x)

-If you don’t need the removed value, use the del
+If you don’t need the removed value, the del statement can be used.
+It simply removes the key-value pair based on the specified key.

 D = {'emp1': {'name': 'Bob', 'job': 'Mgr'},